Kärcher Universal hose repair unit

 Universal hose repair unit for all common garden hoses.
 For connecting or repairing two pieces of hose.
 Ergonomic design for easy handling.

-Intact tap adapters, hose connectors and hoses are the basis of effective watering.
-Kärcher therefore offers an entire range of accessories for connecting, disconnecting and repairing watering systems.
-For example, the Universal hose mender.
-The Universal hose mender can be used for all common garden hoses and stands out with its ergonomic design for easy handling.
-The ideal solution for connecting or repairing two hose pieces.
-The Universal hose mender is compatible with the three most common hose diameters.
+Intact tap connections, hose couplings and hoses form the basis of watering effectively.
+This is why Kärcher provides a complete range of accessories for connecting, disconnecting and repairing watering systems.
+For example the universal hose repair unit.
+The universal hose repair unit for all common garden hoses features an ergonomic design for easy handling.
+The ideal solution for connecting or repairing two pieces of hose.
+The universal hose repair unit is compatible with the three most common hose diameters.

 Features and benefits